-Summary: This is the story of an adventurer named Bell Cranel.
-Bell isn't your typical day adventurer either; no, he is, in fact, an unblessed one.
-No one would accept him into their familia due to his weak-looking self.
+Summary: This, is the story of an adventurer named Bell Cranel.
+Bell isn't your normal day adventurer either, no, he is in fact, an unblessed one.
+No one would accept him into their Familia, due to his weak looking self.
 Leaving Bell with one last option to secure his dreams.
 Watch as Bell becomes the first unblessed adventurer to enter the dungeon.
-Tread carefully, young hero...The gods are not with you here...Yet.
+Tread carefully young hero...The Gods are not with you here...Yet.

 Story: Somebody Up There Likes Me